-Analysis | Trump retweets a video saying ‘the only good Democrat is a dead Democrat’
+Analysis | ‘The only good Democrat is a dead Democrat.'
+‘When the looting starts, the shooting starts.’
+Twice in 25 hours, Trump tweets conspicuous allusions to violence.

 They shared a chuckle. pic.twitter.com/atGGYxnwfc

-Later in the 2016 campaign, Trump obliquely referred to an armed uprising against Hillary Clinton’s judicial picks, saying there would be nothing you could do about them — “Although the Second Amendment people, maybe there is.
+Later in the 2016 campaign, Trump obliquely referred to the prospect of an armed uprising against Hillary Clinton’s judicial picks, saying there would be nothing you could do about them — “Although the Second Amendment people, maybe there is.
 I don’t know.”

-In 2019 at a rally, Trumped asked what could be done about illegal immigrants crossing the board, to which one rallygoer responded, “Shoot them.”
+In 2019 at a rally, Trump asked what could be done about immigrants crossing the border illegally, to which one rallygoer responded, “Shoot them.”
 Trump replied, “That’s only in the Panhandle can you get away with that statement.”

 After the tragedy in Charlottesville in 2017, Trump retweeted and then deleted a video depicting a train running over a CNN reporter.

 In 2019, Trump also toyed with the idea of the military, police and Bikers for Trump getting violent with Antifa.
 “I can tell you I have the support of the police, the support of the military, the support of the Bikers for Trump — I have the tough people, but they don’t play it tough — until they go to a certain point, and then it would be very bad, very bad.”
-He offered similar comments at a rally in Missouri, saying, “But they’re peaceful people, and Antifa and all — they’d better hope they stay that way.
+He offered similar comments at a rally in Missouri, saying: “But they’re peaceful people, and Antifa and all — they’d better hope they stay that way.
 I hope they stay that way.
 I hope they stay that way.”

-He hopes they stay that way, but he’s happy to repeatedly raise the specter of violence against people he dislikes — while clarifying that he’s not advocating it.
+Similar to the most recent example, Trump in 2017 suggested police might get rougher while apprehending suspected criminals.

+“When you see these towns, and when you see these thugs being thrown into the back of a paddy wagon, you just see them thrown in — rough — I said, ‘Please don’t be too nice,’” Trump said.
+“Like when you guys put somebody in the car, and you’re protecting their head, you know?
+The way you put your hand — like, don’t hit their head, and they’ve just killed somebody?
+Don’t hit their head?
+I said, ‘You can take the hand away, okay.’”

+In the case of the New Mexico county commissioner, while he said he wasn’t being literal, he went on to talk about an uprising if Democrats win the election and floated the idea of execution for Democratic lawmakers who he said might have committed treason.
+“You get to pick your poison: You either go before a firing squad, or you get the end of the rope,” the commissioner, Couy Griffin, said this week.

+The comments were disavowed by the New Mexico Republican Party and Young Republicans of New Mexico.

+It’s exactly the kind of thing Trump does: He’s saying this thing, but he’s also saying that he’s not really saying this thing, and it’s your fault for misinterpreting.
 Plenty of people will believe these musing are being exaggerated and taken out of context, but the thrust of all of them is unmistakable and consistent.
-It’s like that old, stereotypical mafia expression, “It’d be a shame if something happened to XYZ."
+It’s like that old, stereotypical mafia expression, “It’d be a shame if something happened to XYZ.”

 It’s the same trick Griffin played in the video, and it’s the kind of rhetoric that, however hedged, is clearly purposeful and part of a long-running calculation.

-Note: Update: Sure enough, this is the defense Trump is now offering.
-This post has been updated with Trump’s most recent tweet.